JellyO1/JellyO1.github.io/experience/_posts/2022-03-21-GoTVMediaSoftware.md

 ---

 - **Co-Lead Developer for Unitel NetShows (Mobile Video Streaming App):**
-    - Led the development of Unitel NetShows, a mobile video streaming app, using .NET 6 WebAPI, .NET Identity, EF, Azure Media Services, Azure Storage, Azure App Service, and SQL Express.
+    - Led the development of Unitel NetShows, a mobile video streaming app, using .NET 6 WebAPI, .NET Identity, EF, Azure Media Services, Azure Storage, Azure App Service, and SQL Server.
     - Implemented a cross-platform frontend using Flutter for a sleek user interface.
+- **Fullstack Developer in modernization of InfoStudio Broadcast:**
+    - Led the development of the backend architecture using .NET 6, gRPC and Entity Framework.
+    - Developed multiple clients using Electron and React.
 - **Lead Backend Developer for Automatica_ (Publicitary Video Generation and Deployment):**
     - Spearheaded the development of Automatica_, a data-driven, automatic generation and deployment of publicitary video clips using .NET 6, .NET Identity, EF, Docker, K8s, gRPC and Azure.
 - **WPF Application Development for Broadcast Graphics Control:**